You can support

 Barb was inspired to act following the death of her nephew, who took his own life in 2011 after being bullied by his college resident assistant.
 In her nephew’s memory, Barb has named PACER as the beneficiary of her life insurance policy at the end of her life.

 Barb is one of countless unsung heroes who make it possible for PACER to help children.
-To explore how you can join them, contact Lisa Lane, PACER’s Director of Development, at (952) 838-9000.
+To explore how you can join them, contact PACER’s Development Office at (952) 838-9000.